Art Against the World

 In 2021, I was named one of the ten New Generation Thinkers, a joint BBC / AHRC project.

-Below you can listen to my short reflection on how algorithms have become the new art critics, excerpted from the Who Needs Critics? programme, presented by Matthew Sweet.
+Below you can listen to my short reflection on how algorithms have become the new art critics, excerpted from the Who Needs Critics? programme.

 I also regularly appear on the programme to discuss exhibitions and art in the UK.
 Click below for programmes on: